 A candidate beginning post-BA doctoral work shall qualify during the first year in at least one—and is urged to do so in both—of the languages required.
 Beyond the end of the third semester of full-time study, financial aid may be discontinued and/or the student may be required to take a reduced course load until the language requirement is fulfilled.
 A post-MA candidate shall fulfill the requirement in both languages during the first semester of full-time study, or be subject to the same conditions noted above.
 With the permission of the Graduate Studies Committee, candidates in certain areas of concentration may substitute a two-semester course in statistics or in another tool subject for the second of the two foreign languages.

 All students in the PhD program are required to take the following four courses: GRS HI 800: European Historiography, HI 850: American Historiography, HI 870: African Historiography, and HI 801: The Historian’s Craft.
 HI 800, 850, and 870 are reading courses focusing on historiographical issues and approaches in the areas where the department has special strengths and a sizable array of courses.
 HI 801 is a course that focuses on research and is designed to enable students to move from the original conception of a problem to a publishable article.
 At least one of the reading courses (HI 800, 850, or 870) must be taken prior to taking HI 801, which will be offered every year in the spring semester.
 Students entering the program with a bachelor’s degree take 64 credits, 56 of which should be taken in seminars, lecture courses, directed research, and directed study prior to taking the qualifying oral examination, preferably over a period of four or five semesters.
-Students entering with an approved master’s degree take 24 credits prior to taking the qualifying oral examination, preferably over two or three semesters.
+Beginning Fall 2015, students entering with an approved master’s degree are offered 16 transfer credits.
+They will take 40 credits prior to taking the qualifying oral examination.

 Under ordinary circumstances students are permitted to take two graduate-level courses in disciplines other than history that is related to their interests.
 These courses must be selected in consultation with the student’s advisor.